ivansib/dash/doc/masternode-budget.md

   - nextblock          - Get info about next superblock for budget system
   - nextsuperblocksize - Get superblock size for a given blockheight
   - projection         - Show the projection of which proposals will be paid the next cycle
-  - vote               - Vote on a proposal by single masternode (using dash.conf setup)
+  - vote               - Vote on a proposal by single masternode (using sibcoin.conf setup)
   - vote-many          - Vote on a proposal by all masternodes (using masternode.conf setup)
   - vote-alias         - Vote on a proposal by alias
  - mnfinalbudget "command"... ( "passphrase" )